-In reviewing any landslide considerations for the property, the report states:
+In reviewing any landslide considerations for the property (the east portion of the site), the report states:

 Based on the lack of evidence of recent landslide movement...Cesare does not recommend monitoring of the landslide at this time.
 Slope stability should be a primary consideration if ground modifications and development are planned in or near the landslide mass.